epicblockchain/whitepapers/ETC/Hybrid_PoW/Hybrid_PoW_Strategy.md

 **Q: What happens to ETCHash GPUs and ASICs after the ETH PoS fork?**

-A:  Due to the dominant hashrate on ETH compared to ETC, 25TH to 1000TH respectively or 40x, it is clear that ETC will not support profitable mining for either GPUs or ASICs.
+A:  Due to the dominant hashrate on ETH compared to ETC, 25TH to 1000TH or 40x, it is clear that ETC will not support profitable mining for either GPUs or ASICs.
 This can be illustrated simplistically below using the current ETC mining calculator as an example.
 A RX480 GPU receives $220 annually mining ETC at a cost of $52; if the hashrate were to increase 40x or to 1TH, the rewards would be $5.50/year, clearly below the cost of electricity.

 ETHash ASICs have no resale value and will stay on ETC if profitable.
 The excess hardware may be used to disrupt or attack ETC or other  networks.